KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 .. figure:: media/image015.png

 One important peculiarity to highlight is the possibility to change the type of chart once a selection has already been done.
-The drop down menu with your choice will show all the available options for the graphs and in case can be changed.
+The drop down menu with your choice will still make available all the other charts as options to choose and in case the chart can be changed.
 See below picture.

 .. figure:: media/image016.png

-Once the chart has been inserted in your sheet, a three dots icon displays a menu with the list of possible actions.
+Once the chart has been inserted in the sheet of the dashboard, a three dots icon in the lower left part of the widget the displays a menu with the list of possible actions.
 See below image.

 .. figure:: media/image028.png

 Menu on a chart

-You can resize the chart just drugging the little corner in the right bottom of the chart.
+The chart can be resized just drugging the little corner in the lower right part of the chart.

-Another peculiarity is that the user can immediatly have a preview of the graph just using the magnifying glass. located at the upper right corner for each property of the *Settings* section.
-This means that you don't necessarily have to save the graph as a first step to see how it looks like but you can see changes as they are applied.
+Another functionality really useful is the *preview* of the graph just using the magnifying glass located at the upper right corner for each property of the *Settings* section.
+This means that saving the graph is not necessary to see how it looks like as changes can be seen as they are applied.
 See below image.

 .. figure:: media/image031.png

 Preview functionality for a chart

-Furthermore after inserting a chart you can simply move it inside the dashboard just dragging it inside the whole sheet.
+A chart can simply be moved in a dashboard just dragging it inside the whole sheet.
-This functionality is available for a whatever widget you need to use.
+This functionality is available for all widgets.
 See below image.

 .. figure:: media/image042.png

    Moving a widget along the dashboard

- Just go with the mouse over the two vertical dotted lines and little hand appears to move your widget.
+ When hoving the two vertical dotted lines a little hand appears to move the widget.

-Let's start introducing some of the most common used charts.

  **Bar**
 The *Bar chart* allows a method of displaying data with categories represented by rectangles (or groups) horizontally oriented.